 History of Clinton County, New York;

-There are some great sources of information on local history available on
+There are some great sources of information on local history available on the internet,

 I will list a few: